yellowstonegames/SquidLib/README.md

 --      Set size of the cell, number of cells in the grid, and Font to be used
 ---         Font is dynamically resized to fit optimally within the cell
 -   Font size and style can be changed on the fly
+-   Two fonts provided as resources, one narrow, one square, for unicode line drawing to work out-of-the-box.
 -   Multiple grids of different configurations can be used simultaneously in the same display
--   Multiple grids of different configurations can be overlayed allowing for transparency effects
+-   Multiple grids of different configurations can be overlayed allowing for transparency effects --      A convenience class, SquidLayers provides foreground and background setting with this, and more
 -   Basic Swing animation support

 ###Highly Flexible